z6m/donoduck/README.md

     link coming soon™

-"Voices.txt" contains the list of voices the program will default to at random if a voice isn't chosen.
+"Voices.txt" contains the voice(s) the program will default to if a voice isn't chosen (will pick at random if list contains multiple entries).
 If no voice file exists in the current directory, the program will automatically generate a new one containing all 1400+ options.
 The full list of possible voices can be found here or in duckvoices.py:

     https://uberduck.ai/quack-help